olivervon/fra-challenge-olika-angrepp/README.md

 ### Attack 1 – Credential Brute Force

+### Attack 1 – Credential Brute Force / Credential Stuffing

-Multiple HTTP GET requests were observed containing credentials in the URL.
+Multiple HTTP GET requests were observed targeting the login functionality.

-Example pattern:
-- username=admin
-- varying password values
+Observed patterns:
+- Multiple usernames were tested (e.g., admin, others)
+- Multiple passwords were attempted for each username
+- Credentials were transmitted in cleartext via HTTP

+Analysis:
-This indicates a brute force attack attempting to guess the correct password.
+- The attacker is performing a credential stuffing / brute force attack
+- The attack targets multiple accounts rather than a single user
+- This increases the likelihood of successful compromise

+Note:
+- All responses returned HTTP 200 OK, indicating that status codes alone cannot determine authentication success
+- Response content must be analyzed for confirmation

 ![Brute Force Attempts](/screenshots/06_bruteforce_attempts.png)